ianfhunter/GNOLL/doc/gh-pages/developers/FAQ.md

 {: .question }
 > How can I use GNOLL to draw cards out of a deck?

 GNOLL does not support tracking the state of internal counters between executions and/or statements, so cannot remove cards from a pool.
-We recommend doing passing reduced options to GNOLL from your script as cards/dice sides are revealed.
+We recommend passing reduced options to GNOLL from your script as cards/dice sides are revealed.

+e.g.
+> roll("d{TEN, JACK, QUEEN, KING, ACE}")
+> result: JACK
+>
+> roll("d{TEN, QUEEN, KING, ACE}")
+> result: QUEEN

 {: .question }
 > GNOLL uses a slightly different syntax than what I would like